apache/lucenenet/websites/site/contributing/how-to-setup-java-lucene-debugging.md

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/install-apache-ant02.png'>

-You’ll have to unzip the downloaded `apache-ant-1.9.7-bin.zip` file.
+You'll have to unzip the downloaded `apache-ant-1.9.7-bin.zip` file.

 The unzipped folder will need to be moved to a place of your choosing where you want ant to live.
-In my case I created a folder called “Apache Software Foundation” inside the “Program Files” folder and placed it there.
-So my path was `c:\Program Files\Apache Software Foundation\apache-ant-1.9.7` Directions for installing Ant are on this page under “The Short Story” https://ant.apache.org/manual/install.html
+In my case I created a folder called "Apache Software Foundation" inside the "Program Files" folder and placed it there.
+So my path was `c:\Program Files\Apache Software Foundation\apache-ant-1.9.7` Directions for installing Ant are on this page under "The Short Story" https://ant.apache.org/manual/install.html

-I typed “Environment Variables” into windows search and used that to open the System Properties window.
+I typed "Environment Variables" into windows search and used that to open the System Properties window.
 Then clicked the Environment Variables button.

  <img src='https://lucenenet.apache.org/images/contributing/java-lucene-4_8-setup/install-apache-ant03.png'>